Preparing an observing run

 - Additional information

-APECS setup and observing macros are created automatically from the information you submit through the project submission form.
+APECS setup and observing macros are created automatically from the information you submit through the phase 2 project submission form.

 The processing of the completed project submission form is outlined in: Dumke M., "Service observing management at the APEX telescope", in: Brissenden R.J., Silva D.R. (eds.), "Observatory Operations: Strategies, Processes, and Systems II", Proc. of the SPIE 7016, 70161R-1 (2008)